 We believe you would get the same benefit from this post as most of our readers have gained from reading the following most popular post on Selenium testing.

 Before you proceed, do you wish to understand why is it important to learn test automation?

 The concept of test automation is not new at all.
-However, it is the Agile model which replaced the traditional waterfall approach and made the automation testing necessary.
+However, it is the Agile model that replaced the traditional waterfall approach and made the automation testing necessary.

-4. Which are the main action items during the planning stage of automation testing?
+- What are the main tasks during the planning phase of automation testing?